 Once considered the centre of the universe by the largest empire of its time, the Incas, today Cusco draws over one million tourists per year.
 With its extensive Inca ruins that reflect the great skill in stonework, engineering and architecture that this mighty empire once displayed, the city acts as a gateway to ancient Andean culture and as you can imagine, this makes for some great day trips from Cusco.

-Set 3200 meters above sea level, you will need to plot yourself in Cusco for a few days in order to acclimatise before commencing any surrounding hikes, but in the meantime, you’ll be able to admire its mix of Incan and colonial influences, shop in the colourful local markets and elegant alpaca boutiques, and satisfy your stomach with delicious Peruvian cuisine before you embark on the endless roads Cusco leads to.
+Set 3200 meters above sea level, you will want to stay in Cusco for a few days in order to acclimatise before commencing any surrounding hikes, but in the meantime, you’ll be able to admire its mix of Incan and colonial influences, shop in the colourful local markets and elegant alpaca boutiques, and satisfy your stomach with delicious Peruvian cuisine before you embark on the endless roads Cusco leads to.

 Now that you’ve placed yourself in the hub for excursions to other local attractions, here are a few ideas of trips you can take from Cusco, Peru.